-Sephora’s Beauty Insider Rewards Bazaar is again an example of the old-school points-based reward systems.
+Sephora is a name that's synonymous with the beauty industry.
+The Sephora Beauty Insider Rewards Bazaar is again an example of the old-school points-based reward systems.
 As always, customers earn points on every purchase.
 But it’s so successful because it lets members choose the rewards they want in exchange for their points.

 And that’s why it’s named Rewards Bazaar.
 Customers can grab new rewards every Tuesday and Thursday in exchange for their points.

 3. Beer Hawk - Food and beverages retailer

 Beer Hawk’s Beer Tokens is a points-based loyalty program wherein customers receive one beer token for every £5 spent.
 Then, every point is translated into a £0.05 discount.

 In addition to this, Beer Hawk engages with its costumes outside of the buying cycle, by rewarding points for rating beers, referring friends, and returning draft kegs.

 In a spend loyalty program, you give your customers loyalty credits for the amount they spend in your store.
 If you are looking for a loyalty program that’s easy to create and maintain, look no further than a spend-based loyalty rewards program.

 Since this rewards program requires your customers to spend more, you can increase their average transaction value and reduce the churn rate.